flexumio/beautiful-docx/README.md

   **Default:** `5px`

-Also, the internal indents of the table cells can be set for the entire table through the parameter `table.cellPaddings`.
+Also, the internal indents of the table cells can be set for the entire table through the options parameter `table.cellPaddings`.

 Values written through the `style` property have greater specificity than values passed through parameters and are overwritten accordingly.